 An able sportswoman, Nicole has the ability to coach basketball, volleyball, touch or netball.

-Jane holds a Masters in Chemistry and a Graduate Diploma in Teaching from the University of Waikato.
+Jane holds a Master of Science in Chemistry and a Graduate Diploma in Teaching from the University of Waikato.
 During her studies, she was employed as a tutor and laboratory demonstrator, which reinforced her passion for education.

 Keegan graduated from the University of Waikato with a Bachelor of Science and a Graduate Diploma in Teaching.

 He had a long history with St John’s College in Hamilton, where he moved from being a student to Teacher’s Assistant and Sports Coordinator.
 He has held the role of Master in Charge of rowing, rugby, football and tennis.
 In 2011, Keegan taught New Zealand workshops to secondary school students in Poznan, Poland through the AIESEC organisation.

 In 2014, Keegan became a boarding house tutor at St Paul’s and was the Assistant Housemaster in Williams House upon his appointment in 2015, a role he held until 2017.

 Fraser Wilson (Fitchett 2001-2005) joins us as a teacher of biology.

 Fraser taught at Aorere College from 2015- 2016, then at Auckland Grammar School from 2017-2020 before joining the St Paul's staff in 2021.

 His co-curricular activities include athletics, rugby, football and basketball.

 Phone: +64 7 957 8899 ext 8768 Email: email@example.com